AugendLimited/django-drf-extensions/ENHANCED_BULK_PROCESSING.md

 # Enhanced Bulk Processing with Job State Tracking

-This document explains the enhanced bulk processing system that provides controlled concurrency and explicit job state tracking, similar to Salesforce Bulk v2.
+This document explains the enhanced bulk processing system that provides controlled concurrency, explicit job state tracking, and multiple event notification mechanisms as alternatives to polling, similar to Salesforce Bulk v2.

 ## Overview